Resident Handbook - Quick Links

 Home Owners Associations (HOA) – IF your community has one!

 All tenants are to abide by the codes set forth by the HOA.
 If you do not have a copy of the covenants and restrictions, contact PMI Georgia.
-If PMI Georgia does not have access to the document, you will be given a contact number to obtain these documents.
+If PMI Georgia does not have access to the document, PMI will attempt to locate a contact number to obtain these documents.
+You may be required to visit the HOA community building in order to obtain access to the HOA documents.

 The owner is obligated to pay any assessments that are associated with the property.
 The tenant is obligated to pay for access to any amenities and to pay for any fines that occur during his or her tenancy.